Etdescamps/tinymaes/README.md

 written in standard C using only the functions from the standard C library, so it does not rely on external dependencies.

-It uses the MA-ES algorithm that is a variant of [CMA-ES](http://cma.gforge.inria.fr/) that does not require the eigendecompostion of matrices.
+It uses the MA-ES algorithm, a variant of [CMA-ES](http://cma.gforge.inria.fr/) without eigendecompostion of matrices.

 The algorithm MA-ES is described in this article:
 > "Simplify Your Covariance Matrix Adaptation Evolution Strategy"